Kernix13/csharp-boilerplate-code-snippets/readme-template.md

 ## Overview

-More in-depth description of prohect than the intro paragraph
+More in-depth description of the project than the intro paragraph

 <br>